-The Monitor of Engagement with the Natural Environment (MENE) survey is funded by Natural England, with support from Defra and the Forestry Commission.
+The Monitor of Engagement with the Natural Environment (MENE) survey is funded by Natural England, with support from Defra.

 Fieldwork started in March 2009 with around 800 respondents interviewed every week across England using an in-home interview format.
-Every year at least 45,000 interviews are undertaken using the questionnaire script and questionnaire frequency table.
+Every year at least 45,000 interviews are undertaken.

 Additional information is available in the MENE web page on Natural England’s website archive.